ryf0810/Car-images-classification/README.md

   after untar the file and rename to data, run create_label_file first, then run the model_parallel.py in terminal.
 You can adjust the batch size/learning rate/... to test

-# Network Structure - each layer followed by a relu activation function
+# Network Structure
+-  All convolutional layers and 1st fully connected layers are followed by a relu activation function, no relu function after pooling layer
 <img width="991" alt="image" src="https://github.com/ryf0810/car-images-classification-project/assets/106381479/8cbbc174-32ae-4db7-b94c-5a7ee13bff60">